 Each driver will be given a Safety Score that is a composite of Safety events labels, percentage of time driving over the speed limit, and Camera AI detected events.
 You can use a driver's Safety Score to encourage positive driving behaviors that may reduce the likelihood of accidents.
 You'll be able to see how individual drivers are performing and what safety trends need driver coaching.
 Learn more about Driver Coaching here.

 To see a driver's Safety Score, go to Safety > Safety Report.
 You can select a Driver at the bottom of the page and their Safety Report will appear.

 How the Safety Score is Calculated

-The Safety Score on the Safety Report is calculated using a mix of Total Harsh Events, Total Miles Driven, Total Time-Driven and Time Over Speed Limit.
-Please note, manually adding labels to a harsh event will not impact the Safety Score at this time.
+The Safety Score on the Safety Report is calculated using a mix of Total Events Labels, camera AI events, Total Miles Driven, Total Time-Driven, and Time Over Speed Limit.

-Starting with a potential safety score of 100, subtract 1 for every categorized Harsh Event (harsh brake, acceleration, or turning) per 1000 miles driven, then subtract the percentage of Time Over Speed Limit of the Total Time Driven.
+Starting with a potential safety score of 100, subtract 1 for every categorized Event Label (ex. harsh brake, acceleration, or turning) per 1000 miles driven, then subtract the percentage of Time Over Speed Limit of the Total Time Driven.